In This Article

 Swedish Culture

-When it comes to Swedish culture, they stick out in their low(est) score on the third dimension: goal orientation.
-This makes them the strongest consensus seeking nation in the world.
+When it comes to Swedish culture, they stick out with their low score on the third dimension: goal orientation.
+This makes them the strongest consensus-seeking nation in the world.

 If you want to read more about a specific case study involving Nordic countries, click here.

-Any remarks or comments?
+Any comments?
 Leave them below.

-Would you like to know more about doing business with the Nordic culture (or Dutch culture), get in touch with me now.
+If would you like to know more about doing business with the Nordic culture (or Dutch culture), get in touch with me now.

 Get a Taste of How Chris Presents, Watch his TEDx Talk